 East Dulwich, Peckham Rye and Honor Oak Park are the nearest stations, providing easy access to the London Overground (for Jubilee Line connections to Canary Wharf and the City) and rail services to London Bridge, Victoria, Blackfriars, City Thameslink and St Pancras.

 Please note that all areas, measurements and distances given in these particulars are approximate and rounded.
 The text, photographs and floor plans are for general guidance only.
 The Modern House has not tested any services, appliances or specific fittings — prospective purchasers are advised to inspect the property themselves.
 All fixtures, fittings and furniture not specifically itemised within these particulars are deemed removable by the vendor.

-The practice works on projects ranging in scale from strategic masterplanning through to smaller scale residential work.
-Buildings are characterised by a thoughtful response to context – they are not conceived in isolation, but instead grow out of the particular conditions of each setting, resulting in buildings with an inherent connection to their site whilst ensuring that they are a close reflection of their clients’ requirements.
+Projects range in scale from strategic masterplanning through to smaller-scale residential work.
+Completed projects include a family home in the Netherlands, a mixed-use retail and hotel building in Shoreditch, and a number of one-off individual homes around London.
+The practice has also recently caught the attention of the architectural press, garnering nominations and awards for No. 49 and The Red House.
+Projects are characterised by a thoughtful response to context, conceived not in isolation, but growing instead out of the particular conditions of each setting.
+This results in buildings with an inherent connection to their site whilst ensuring they are also a close reflection of clients’ requirements.

 A careful attention to detailing and craftsmanship is common to all 31/44 projects, with each drawn, tested and coordinated through CAD and physical models.
 In both London and Amsterdam we have assembled strong consultant partners with which to then deliver these projects, ensuring economic, robust and thoughtful buildings.